hutcheb/ckSCADA/README.md

   python3 ckagent.py --config ../../config/config.json

   cd ckscada-server/admin-server/src
-  python3 points.py --config ../../config/test.json
+  python3 ckadminserver.py --config ../../config/config.json

   cd ckscada-server/admin-client
   npm start .

 ```

-There is a helper script to setup a few tags on simulation device and start
+There is a helper script to setup a few tags on a simulation device and start
-publishing them the sample page on the client uses these.
+publishing them, the sample page on the client uses these.

 ```